astronomer/docs/learn/using-airflow-plugins.md

 :::

-You can add a view to render a simple templated html file on top of the Airflow UI by following these steps:
+You can add a view to render a simple templated HTML file on top of the Airflow UI by following these steps:

 1. Create a folder within the `plugins` directory called `templates`.
-2. Within that folder create a html file called `test.html` and copy the collowing code into it:
+2. Within that folder create a HTML file called `test.html` and copy the collowing code into it:

     ```html
     <!DOCTYPE html>